apigeek/architect/README.md

 ApiGeek-Architect is an automation and orchestration tool for software architects.

-You can write executable features (Epics and Stories) that can be easily re-used across different projects.

 We favour a Business Driven Development (BDD) approach to designing, deploying and governing software systems.

 - Simplify